 Here’s everything you need to know about pregnancy acne and the Sönd guide to safe topical acne treatments during pregnancy.

 When you’re pregnant, levels of hormones called androgens naturally rise.
 These androgens are most commonly thought of as being male hormones, but they’re also present in female bodies, just to a lesser extent.

-When pregnancy acne can starts will vary from one person to another but tends to start from week 6 of pregnancy.
+When pregnancy acne can starts will vary from one person to another but tends to start from week six of pregnancy.

 A common question is whether acne is an early sign of pregnancy.
-Given that it is likely to only start after week 6 of pregnancy it isn’t a reliable sign of early pregnancy.
+Given that it is likely to only start after week six of pregnancy it isn’t a reliable sign of early pregnancy.

 Pregnancy acne usually clears up once you’ve given birth, but it can be distressing at the time you’re going through it.

 The best way to prevent and manage pregnancy acne is to support your body as it goes through hormonal changes.
-Eat a healthy balanced diet with plenty of dark leafy greens and antioxidant rich fruits and colourful vegetables.
-Taking steps to achieve good quality sleep and low stress levels and you will give your body the best chance it has to keep it’s hormones balanced.
+Eat a healthy, balanced diet with plenty of dark leafy greens and antioxidant rich fruits and colourful vegetables.
+Taking steps to achieve good quality sleep and low stress levels will also help.

-- Use a gentle cleanser twice a day to help wash away excess sebum without irritating the skin.
-(Washing more often than this, and the skin could become more inflamed.)
+- Use a gentle cleanser twice a day to wash your face help cleanse away excess sebum without irritating the skin.
+(Wash more often than this, and the skin could become more inflamed.)

 - Use an oil free moisturiser and makeup products that are also free from oils.
 Look for products that are non-pore blocking, often referred to as non-comedogenic or non-acnegenic.

 - Be careful what you use on your hair too, particularly if you’re prone to acne breakouts around your hairline and forehead.
 Oily products such as hair serums can add to the oil on your skin.